MaestroNero/Fix-Kali-Linux-problems/README.md

+Firest
-For dowenlod the fixer file put this in the ternmal in kali linux
+Dowenlod the fixer file put this in the ternmal in kali linux
 ```
 wget https://raw.githubusercontent.com/MaestroNero/Fix-Kali-Linux-problems/main/Fix-Kali.py